-School of Nursing English Proficiency Requirements:A certain level of English proficiency is necessary for academic success in nursing as well as for patient safety.
+School of Nursing English Proficiency Requirements:A high level of English proficiency is necessary for academic success in nursing as well as for patient safety.
 In addition to Pacific Lutheran University's English proficiency requirements, all applicants to the School of Nursing whose first language is not English (including international and/or U.S. residents) must meet additional requirements.

 The Test of English as a Foreign Language (TOEFL) is required of all applicants to the School of Nursing whose first language is not English with the exception of licensed practical nurses and registered nurses who hold current United States LPN or RN licensure.
 (LPN and RN students may be required to take the TOEFL or other testing before or during the course of the program, if so recommended by the Dean and/or School of Nursing faculty instructors).

 To be considered for admission to the School of Nursing, applicants must take the TOEFL Internet-based test (TOEFL iBT) and achieve: